 By Katherine Schneider, for the Chippewa Valley Post

-Katherine Schneider is a retired clinical psychologist, author and disability issues advocate.
-She blogs at http://kathiecomments.wordpress.com.
+Katherine Schneider is a retired clinical psychologist and a writer.
+Follow her blog at http://kathiecomments.wordpress.com